 An online community serves the same purpose but exists on the Internet.
 In some cases, online communities also meet in person.
 It depends on the community dynamics and preferences.
 Every community is different and unique, which is why people join them in the first place.

-Building community is also a frame of mind.
+Building a community is also a frame of mind.
 Marketers that understand the value of community and human connections are the ones that are building thriving online communities for brands.

 Creating an online community centered around your brand is a great way to connect with customers, get real-time feedback about your products and services, increase brand awareness, and build brand advocacy.